davidvdev/responsive-web-design-exercise/README.md

+---

+Title: Introduction to Responsive Design<br>
+Author: Joe Keohan<br>
+Duration: 120min+<br>
+Competencies: HTML, CSS Basics, <br>
+Prerequisites: Flexbox, CSS Grid<br>

+---

 # Responsive Web Design

 ### LEARNING OBJECTIVES

 _After this lesson, you will be able to:_

-- Describe what Responsive Design is
+- Describe the concepts of **Responsive Design**
-- Explain the benefits of Mobile First design
+- Explain the benefits of **Mobile First** design
--  Use CSS Media Queries to alter page layout and styling
+- Use **CSS Media Queries** to implement a responsive design layout
-- Define a function in an object
-- Pass a function as a parameter

 ## Responsive Web Design

-**Responsive Web Design**, not surprisingly, is designing a web page to respond to the size of the device's screen being used to view it.
+**Responsive Web Design** is designing a web page to respond to the size of a specific device viewport.
 Specifically, the most important criteria to respond to is the **width** of the device's screen.

-For example, I'm sure you've seen the menu links in a navigation bar disappear and be replaced with a "hamburger" icon before.
+For example, I'm sure you've seen the menu links in a navigation bar disappear and be replaced with a **hamburger** icon before.

 **Facts You Should Know**

 Here are some facts from: [2020 Mobile vs. Desktop Usage Insights](https://techjury.net/blog/mobile-vs-desktop-usage/#gref)

 - Over the course of one year, mobile users share increased by over 10%.
-- Mobile vs desktop usage stats in 2020 reveal 50% B2B inquiries are made on mobile.
 - Social media takes 25% of all digital media consumption and it is mainly accessed on mobile.
 - 51% of the time spent online in the US is on mobile devices.
 - Mobile market share worldwide is 52.1% compared to the desktop market share of 44.2%.
 - 40% of people search only on a smartphone.
 - More than half of all video views come from mobile devices.
-- Mobile apps have higher engagement rates than mobile-optimized websites or desktop web viewing.

 ## Mobile First Design Philosophy

 There are two approaches that can be followed:

-1. Write the starting CSS for a large, desktop screen, then apply "new" CSS (using media queries) as the screen width decreases, or
+- Begin designing for a desktop screen, then apply additional CSS as the screen width **decreases**

+**OR**

-2. Write the starting CSS for a mobile screen, then apply additional CSS as the width increases.
+- Begin designing for a mobile screen, then apply additional CSS as the width **increases**.

+Regardless of which approach you take you still must incorporate some method to determine when the viewport width has changed and then respond accordingly.

+### Mobile First Approach Benefits

 The experts tell us that it's better, to use a **mobile first** approach for the following reasons:

+- Mobile first encourages you to think about what content is the most important - and prioritize them.
 - Translating the design from mobile to desktop is easier than vice-versa, thus it should require less time to build the site.
-- Mobile first encourages you to think about what content is the most important - and prioritize them.
 - A design based on a small screen width, although not ideal, is usable on larger devices, however the reverse is often not the case.

 ## First Step to Enabling a Better Experience on Mobile